3rd May 2016 | Wells Fargo | Wells Fargo Championship

 Top-70 on tour for driving distance

 Quail Hollow is a bomber’s course.
-Lucas Glover was the shortest hitter to win in the last five years and he still ranked 63rd on tour for driving distance.
+Lucas Glover was the shortest hitter to win in the last six years and he still ranked 63rd on tour for driving distance.

 Top-70 on tour for total driving

-Quail Hollow had the third hardest fairways to hit on tour in 2012 and fourth hardest last year; accuracy is as important as length off the tee.
+Quail Hollow had the third hardest fairways to hit on tour in 2012 and fourth hardest in 2014; accuracy is as important as length off the tee.

 Top-70 on tour for 1-putt percentage

 Recent winners like Rickie Fowler, Rory McIlroy and JB Holmes all won despite ranking outside the top-100 on tour for strokes gained putting but they made putts when they needed too.
-Four of the last five champions ranked inside the top-70 for one-putt percentage.
+Five of the last six champions ranked inside the top-70 for one-putt percentage.